Death End Request 2

 Death End Request 2 (stylized as Death end re;Quest 2) is an hybrid Japanese role-playing and visual novel video game developed by Compile Heart and published by Idea Factory.
-The game released worldwide for Microsoft Windows and PlayStation 4 in August 2020, and was ported to the Nintendo Switch in 2021.
+The game released worldwide for Windows and PlayStation 4 in August 2020, and was ported to the Nintendo Switch in 2021.
 The game is largely a stand-alone story from its predecessor, Death End Request.

 Gameplay

 Similar to its predecessor, Death End Request, the game is a hybrid JRPG and visual novel.
 Like the original, gameplay is split into two portions, though instead of the contrast being virtual world and real world, now the two gameplay type span across day and night segments in the game.
 During the day, the game plays as a visual novel, as the player works through reading the game's story.
-At night, the game plays as a third person traditional RPG where the play must explore dungeons and fight monsters.
+At night, the game plays as a third person traditional RPG where the player must explore dungeons and fight monsters.
 The game's battles are turn-based, and retains the prior game's mechanic of being able to strike opposing characters around the battle field in a pinball-like manner.
-However, the game does drop the prior entries mini-games that temporarily altered gameplay into different other genre.
+However, the game does drop the prior entry's mini-games that temporarily altered gameplay into different other genres.